named-data-ndnSIM/ndnSIM/docs/source/examples.rst

 For every received interest, producer replies with a data packet, containing 1024 bytes of virtual payload.

-In this scenario, we choose the broadcast strategy to be installed for the name prefix "/prefix1" in all the nodes, while for the name prefix "/prefix2", the best-route strategy will be installed in all the topology nodes.
+In this scenario, we choose the multicast strategy to be installed for the name prefix "/prefix1" in all the nodes, while for the name prefix "/prefix2", the best-route strategy will be installed in all the topology nodes.